MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

   * The operating system hasn't finished booting
   * The operating system can't boot correctly
   * Some boot time event needs user input
-* The guest credentials couldn't be validated
-  * The supplied credentials were incorrect
-  * There are no user accounts in the guest (the OS hasn't booted before)
-  * If connecting as Administrator:  Administrator has not been set as an active user.
-Learn more [here](https://technet.microsoft.com/en-us/library/hh825104.aspx).

 You can use the [Get-VM](http://technet.microsoft.com/library/hh848479.aspx) cmdlet to check that the credentials you're using have the Hyper-V administrator role and to see which VMs are running locally on the host and booted.